zulubit/dwlit/README.md

 - xkbcommon
 - wayland-protocols (compile-time only)
 - pkg-config (compile-time only)

-dwl has the following additional dependencies if XWayland support is enabled:
 - libxcb
 - libxcb-wm
 - wlroots (compiled with X11 support)